HomeAnswersObstetrics and Gynecologymisoprostol

 Welcome back to icliniq.com.

 How are you doing?
-Sad to know that you are in pain since morning.
+Sad to know that you have been in pain since morning.
+This is the complication we would want to avoid when we finish the abortions with oral and vaginal medicines.

-• This is the complication we would want to avoid when we finish the abortions with oral and vaginal medicines.
-After 5 to 7 days of any procedures like D and C, there can be mild infection and edema to the surrounding structures, usually, the muscles and ligaments that hold the uterus.
-When there is edema or swelling of these structures, they give a feeling of swelling and pain of that area.
+After five to seven days of procedures like D&C (dilation and curettage), there can be mild infection and edema of the surrounding structures, usually the muscles and ligaments that support the uterus.
+When there is edema or swelling of these structures, it causes a feeling of swelling and pain in that area.
 That seems to be the symptoms you are suggesting.

-• But do not worry, this can be cleared with some oral medications.
+But do not worry, this can be cleared with some oral medications.
 I suggest you try taking the following.

 1. Tablet Ciplox TZ (Ciprofloxacin and Tinidazole) or Doxycycline 100 mg or Hicef 200 (Cefixime) or Bicef (Cefadroxil) or Pulmocef 200 (Cefuroxime) or Cefpod 200 (Cefpodoxime) or Kefpod-CV (Cefpodoxime and Clavulanic acid), twice a day for seven days.

-2. Painkiller and to reduce edema, tablet Chymoral forte (Trypsin and Chymotrypsin) or Seratid -D (Serratiopeptidase), twice a day for five days.
+2. Painkiller and to reduce edema, tablet Chymoral forte (Trypsin and Chymotrypsin) or Seratid-D (Serratiopeptidase), twice a day for five days.

-• You will be absolutely fine within 3 to 4 days.
-But, do complete the course.
-At least in future, try to always ask for an alternative medical method for any procedure.
-Consult your specialist doctor, discuss with him or her and start taking the medicines after their consent.
+You will be absolutely fine within three to four days.
+But do complete the course.
+At least in the future, try to always ask for an alternative medical method for any procedure.

-Hope I have clarified your query, do write back.
+I hope I have clarified your query.

 Patient's Query